 - You can give Google specific pages to crawl.

-There is also a search terms report here where you can see what queries your ads are appearing for and you can exclude searches but only after they’ve already happened.
+There is also a search terms report here where you can see what queries your ads are appearing for and exclude searches — but only after they’ve already happened.

 This makes running these kinds of campaigns almost impossible to manage or see quality results on.